tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/5d-groja-1-fix_conversions.md

     - [x] It is now the **Intermittent** instead of the ~~Monthly~~ Newsletter
         - [x] Rename all occurrences from the ~~Monthly~~ to the **Intermittent** Newsletter
     - [x] Keep `conversion/avmn` because many pages on seeourminds.com still use it!
-    - [x] Remove unused conversions
+    - [x] Remove unused conversions: joomoowebsites, etc.
         - [x] Remove code from `groja.py`
         - [x] Remove templates from `conversion/` and `thanks/` directories
-- [x] Test remaining conversions
+- [x] Test all conversions
-    - [x] Install any additional required packages
+    - [x] Install additional required packages
+    - [x] Fix the permissions on the DB
     - [x] Test new `avin` conversion
        - [x] `http://127.0.0.1:5000/conversion/avin`
        - [x] Ensure it updates db